 Prerequisite: Completion of 30 college credits or any 100- or 200-level philosophy course.

-Offered: Fall, Spring.
+Offered: Fall.

 PHIL 322 - Philosophy of Law (3)

 Conceptual problems regarding law and legal systems are examined.
 Topics may include the nature of law, law and morality, civil disobedience, positivism, naturalism, personhood under the law, rights, punishment, and criminal responsibility.